ajh30117/SunSymbolsWebsite/src/content/posts/on writing well 4 tips.md

 My verdict? *On Writing Well* covers basic ingredients to good writing.
 But lots of content is oversimplified or outdated.
 I think aspiring content writers may get more value out of reading newer and more relevant books (like Ann Handley’s *Everybody Writes*).

-Anyway, good thing I scoured the pages of *On Writing Well* and picked out the best parts so you don’t have to ;)
+Anyway, good thing I scoured the book's pages and picked out the best parts so you don’t have to ;)

 Here are the five most useful tips from Zinsser’s *On Writing Well* to help you create better digital content that truly resonates with readers.